sfzinstruments/Discord-SFZ-GM-Bank/README.md

 - Un4seen BASSMIDI

 ## Samples size
-The limit size for the bank is not yet decided as it will depend on the used samples, but the choosen audio quality is 16-bit 44.1 kHz Wav, and will be converted to Flac format.
+The limit size for the bank is not yet decided as it will depend on the used samples, but the choosen audio quality is 16-bit 44.1 kHz Wav, and will be converted to Flac format for the final version.
 The concept is to keep the size at lowest as possible for fast loading and lower memory consumption, which is the typical of GM sound bank.
 This will be affecting the preset design which, the original used samples maybe trimmed down and looped for some instruments type, but then will be programmed to achieve the best result.